grafana/cloudcost-exporter/docs/metrics/gcp/persistentvolumes.md

 projects/<project>/zones/<zone>/disks/<disk-type>
 ```

-Within Grafana Labs we only are using the following disk types:
-- pd-ssd
-- pd-standard

-## Questions:
-- [ ] How do we map the sku descriptions to the disk metadata?
+To map the sku to the disk type, we can use the following mapping:

-- [ ] What is the difference between the sku descriptions and the disk metadata?
+- Storage PD Capacity -> pd-standard
+- SSD backed PD Capacity -> pd-ssd
+- Balanced PD Capacity -> pd-balanced
+- Extreme PD Capacity -> pd-extreme